MarkNahabedian/PanelCutting.jl/docs/src/box_example.md

 Once a box is defined, one can specify whether each face is open, or the thickness of the panel for that face.
 One can also specify what material should be used.
+The material is just a string that must match that of an [`AvailablePanel`](@ref) in order for that panel to be considered.

 ```@example box1
 my_box.open[Top()] = true

 do_faces(my_box) do face
-    # All faces are 5mm baltic birch:
+    # All faces are 1/4" baltic birch:
     my_box.thickness[face] = (1/4)u"inch"
     my_box.material[face] = "Baltic Birch"
 end